skiv71/BMSLink-nodejs/README.md

 Porting the old system, into a single process, self contained Node application.

-Has is own (mine) NoSQL database, with store and collections created automatically.
+Has its own (mine) NoSQL database, with store and collections created automatically.

 Has a RESTful API with defined routes, most standard read,insert,update and remove.